Sales tax rates in Washington are destination-based, however prior to July 1, 2008, they were origin-based.

 Understanding the mitigation process

-Use the following guides to learn more about the mitigation process.
+Use the following guides to learn more about the mitigation process prior to 2021.
 We recommend that you read them in order.

 Questions about mitigation?